-Our investment activities will be managed by PennantPark Investment Advisers and supervised by our board of directors, a majority of whom are independent of our investment adviser and PennantPark.
-PennantPark Investment Advisers is a newly formed investment adviser that is registered under the Advisers Act.
-Under our Investment Management Agreement, we have agreed to pay PennantPark Investment Advisers an annual base management fee based on our gross assets as well as an incentive fee based on our investment performance.
-We intend to execute the Investment Management Agreement at the time we elect to be treated as a business development company, which we expect to occur shortly before consummation of this offering.
-Prior to making this election, our relationship with the investment adviser is governed by the Interim Management Agreement.
-See "Management-Investment Management Agreement."
+Our investment activities will be managed by Pennant Investment Advisers and supervised by our board of directors, a majority of whom are independent of our investment adviser and Pennant.
+Pennant Investment Advisers is a newly formed investment adviser that intends to register under the Investment Advisers Act of 1940, or the "Advisers Act."
+Under our Investment Management Agreement, we have agreed to pay Pennant Investment Advisers an annual base management fee based on our gross assets as well as an incentive fee based on our investment performance.
+See "Management-Investment management agreement."

-We have also entered into the Administration Agreement with PennantPark Administration.
-Under the Administration Agreement, we have agreed to reimburse PennantPark Administration for our allocable portion of overhead and other expenses incurred by PennantPark Administration in performing its obligations under the Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief compliance officer, chief financial officer and their respective staffs.
-See "Management-Administration Agreement."
+We have also entered into an administrative agreement under which we have agreed to reimburse Pennant Administration for the allocable portion of overhead and other expenses incurred by Pennant Administration in performing its obligations under the administration agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief compliance officer and chief financial officer and their respective staffs.
+See "Management - Administration agreement."